ibm-cloud-docs/direct-link/about.md

 * **Typical Deployment Time:** 5-10 days after circuit reaches the exchange.
 Deployment time can possibly be 30-60 days overall, depending on your location and requirements when ordering a circuit from a NSP or carrier.

 * **Cross-Connect Details:** Physical cross-connects for the secure Direct Link Connect interconnect are maintained between {{site.data.keyword.BluSoftlayer_notm}} and the Connect provider.
-Customers request a "Virtual Circuit" from the Cloud Connect Provider, which establishes logical connectivity to {{site.data.keyword.BluSoftlayer_notm}}, once they are interconnected to the Cloud Connect Provider.
+Customers request a "Virtual Circuit" from the Cloud Connect provider, which establishes logical connectivity to {{site.data.keyword.BluSoftlayer_notm}}, once they are interconnected to the Cloud Connect provider.

 * **Port Speed Options:** Select 50Mbps, 100Mbps, 200Mbps, 500Mbps, 1Gbps, 2Gbps, or 5Gbps.